Florida Divorce FAQ

 By law, it is not required that an individual hire an attorney in court proceedings, and it is completely legal for an individual to represent themselves.
 However, this would cause you more harm than good, as divorce proceedings are extremely complicated affairs that carry a lot of weight.
 This weight can come in the form of difficult emotions during separation, or the financial splitting of the spouses’ joint assets.
 It is always HIGHLY recommended that you hire an attorney who can guide you through the divorce process, work to safeguard your personal interests, and provide you with compassionate support along the way.

-To schedule a consultation with an experienced Florida divorce attorney, call Anne E. Raduns, P.A., at 352-877-3786, or complete our contact form.
+To schedule a consultation with an experienced Florida divorce attorney, call Anne E. Raduns, P.A., at (352) 310-8235.
 We advise and represent divorce and family law clients in Ocala, The Villages and throughout Central Florida.